kyma-project/busola/README.md

    > - installs dependencies for the [`React common`](./common), [`React components`](./components/react), [`Shared components`](./components/shared) and [`Generic documentation`](./components/generic-documentation) libraries
    > - builds all the libraries
    > - installs dependencies for all the [components](#components)
-   > - updates your `/etc/hosts` with the `127.0.0.1 console-dev.kyma.local` host
+   > - updates your `/etc/hosts` with the `127.0.0.1 busola-dev.kyma.local` host
    > - creates the `.clusterConfig.gen` file if it doesn't exist, pointing at the `kyma.local` domain

 ## Usage

 ### Set the cluster (optional)

-By default, the Kyma cluster URL with which the Console communicates is set to `kyma.local`.
+By default, the Kyma cluster URL with which the Busola communicates is set to `kyma.local`.
 To change the address of the cluster, run:

 ```bash
 ./scripts/.setClusterConfig {CLUSTER_URL}